alanplotko/CoRE-Dash/README.md

 ## Usage

 Just visit the website.
-CoRE embers can sign in with Google using their Binghamton University email address.
+CoRE members can sign in with Google using their Binghamton University email address.
 After logging in, members can navigate and interact with the web application.

 Note: For the duration of alpha development, access will only be given to CoRE members contributing to project development and testing.